Debprasad77/MindMetrics/README.md

 ## **🌟 Introduction**
 **MindMetrics** is an advanced AI system developed by our team to predict **depression, anxiety, and stress levels** in students using machine learning.
 Our comprehensive solution helps educational institutions identify at-risk students early and provide data-driven interventions.

+🔹 Why MindMetrics?

+    Early detection of stress, anxiety, and depression.

+    Data-driven insights for counselors and educators.

+    Customizable surveys for different student groups.

+    Secure, privacy-focused design.

 ---

 ## 🚀 Live Demo